-Attentions for vector control
+□ Attentions for vector control

 1. Vector control is usually used in cases where one inverter controls one motor.
 It also can be used to control multiple motors that have the same model and parameters and are connected by a same shaft, however, you should perform the parameter auto-tuning when these motors are connected together, or you can manually input the equivalent parameters when these motors are connected in parallel.
 2. Motor parameter auto-tuning or accurate motor parameter input is needed for motor dynamic modeling and field-oriented control algorithm.
 3. The capacity of the motor and inverter must match each other.
 The motor rated current should not less than 1/4 of the inverter rated current; too low value would harm the control performance.
 4. ASR parameters must be properly set to ensure the steady-state performance and dynamic performance of speed control.
 5. It is recommended that the motor pole number not be greater than eight, and vector control not be used for double-cage motors, current-displacement motors or torque motors.
+6. F2-12 "basic frequency" is the same as rated frequency of motor, which is convenient for high-speed field-weakening control.

-V/F control is required in following cases:
+□ V/F control is required in following cases:

-1. One inverter drives multiple motors simultaneously(the motors have uneven loads or different parameters or capacities).
+1. One inverter drives multiple motors simultaneously (the motors have uneven loads or different parameters or capacities).
 2. Load current is less than 1/4 of the inverter rated current.
-3. No load is connected to the inverter(e.g. during test).
+3. No load is connected to the inverter (e.g. during test).
 4. Inverter output is connected to the transformer.

-Danger: in the control mode with PG, the PG parameters must be set correctly(refer to Section 6.14) , otherwise injury to people or damage to equipment may occur.
+Danger: in the control mode with PG, the PG parameters must be set correctly (see page 105 for details), otherwise injury to people or damage to equipment may occur.
 The direction setting of the encoder must be rechecked after the rewiring of the motor cables.

-F0-13 Inverter rated capacity Default Depends on model Change ------- ------------------------- --------- ------------------ -------- ---
+F0-13 Inverter rated capacity Default Depends on model Change △ -------------- -------------------------------- --------- ------------------ -------- ---

-The minimum unit is 0.01kW.
+□ The minimum unit is 0.01kW.

-F0-14 Software version Default Version No. Change △ ------- ------------------ --------- ------------- -------- ---
+F0-14 Software version Default Version No. Change △ -------------- ------------------------- --------- ------------- -------- ---

-□ The setting range is between 0.00 and 99.99.
+□ The setting range is between 0.00 ~ 99.99.